Salmonby

 The parish covers about 1000 acre, and contains a chalybeate spring, whose waters eventually join the Steeping River near Spilsby.

 History

 An upper palaeolithic core (a piece of flint which has been repeatedly used to flake material in order to make flint tools) was found near Salmonby.
 The core was in good condition and has been dated at 50,000 - 10,000 years old.
 The area was a source of blue phosphate of iron and a great deal of iron oxide ore.

-Salmonby church, dedicated to St Margaret, was a Medieval construction, largely re-built in1871.
-It was closed and deconsecrated in 1973, sadly demolished in 1978, with only a small wooden gate leading to the Churchyard, and a few photographs, remaining:
+Salmonby Church, dedicated to St Margaret, was a medieval construction, largely rebuilt in 1871.
+It was closed and deconsecrated in 1973, then demolished in 1978, with only a small wooden gate leading to the churchyard, and a few photographs, remaining:

+In 1971 the civil parish had a population of 58.
+On 1 April 1987 the parish was abolished and merged with Tetford.

 Community

 The village has a public house, the Cross Keys Inn & Restaurant, fishing lakes, cottages and a Caravan Club CL site.
 There is a picnic area at a nearby sandstone cliff wall; the wall has carved reliefs of unknown origin or age.